UK SRS thresholds — who must report, and who doesn't yet

 Preparation Timeline Recommendations

-Companies should begin preparation well before their applicable phase:
+Companies should begin preparation well before their applicable date:

 Months preparation time